 TAPS is a form of TTTS.
 Where TTTS involves a difference in volume of blood creating amniotic fluid problems, TAPS does not as it involves a difference in the red blood cells only.
-MCA dopplers are the words to learn.
+MCA dopplers during ultrasounds must be done to diagnose TAPS.

 SIUGR is a form of TTTS.
 Typically, one placenta to one baby, but sometimes when the miracle of embryo splitting occurs, the identical babies end up with an unequal share.

 TRAP is a form of TTTS.
 All babies are meant to be or you would not be pregnant with them.
 Sometimes, during the embryo splitting, one baby does not fully develop.